Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse: Driven dynamics to the immiscible phase

-Evidently $V_{\textrm{eff}}(x;t)$ is a time-dependent single-particle potential, which is in general different from the external harmonic trap due to its second contribution accounting for the bath and the impurity-medium interactions.
-For instance, $V_{\textrm{eff}}(x;t)$ for $\Omega=1.5$ features a deep central well, present throughout the evolution, and additional shallower side wells whose depths and positions change with time [Fig. \ref{Fig:Effective_pot} and inset (b)].
-These potential wells are a manifestation of the density dips of the bath displayed for instance in Fig. \ref{Fig:Dens_0p2_1p2_2} (b).
-Even though the effective potential yields a single-particle picture, one can readily see that $\rho^{(1),B}(x;t=182)$ in Fig. \ref{Fig:Snapshots} (l) mainly resides in a superposition of the ground and the first two excited states of $V_{\textrm{eff}}(x;t)$, with corresponding participation weights $41 \%$ and $23.6 \%$, $23.6 \%$ respectively.
-There are also additional density modulations, [hardly visible in Fig. \ref{Fig:Snapshots} (l)], which suggest the occupation of higher-lying excited states as well, with a small non-vanishing population up to the $18^{\textrm{th}}$ excited state.
-At other time instants [inset (b) of Fig. \ref{Fig:Effective_pot}], the depth of the central well of $V_{\textrm{eff}}(x;t)$ changes slightly with time and the outer wells are displaced, accounting thus for the oscillations of the outer density branches shown in Fig. \ref{Fig:Dens_0p2_1p2_2} (d).
+For instance, $V_{\textrm{eff}}(x;t)$ for $\Omega=1.5$ features a deep central well, present throughout the evolution, and additional shallower side wells whose depths and positions change with time [Fig. \ref{Fig:Effective_pot} (a) and (c)].
+These potential wells are a manifestation of the density dips of the bath displayed for instance in Fig. \ref{Fig:Dens_0p2_1p2_2} (c).
+Even though the effective potential yields a single-particle picture, one can readily see that $\rho^{(1),B}(x;t=182)$ in Fig. \ref{Fig:Dens_0p2_1p2_2} (d) mainly resides in a superposition of the ground and the first two excited states of $V_{\textrm{eff}}(x;t)$, with corresponding participation weights $41 \%$ and $23.6 \%$, $23.6 \%$ respectively.
+There are also additional density modulations, [hardly visible in Fig. \ref{Fig:Dens_0p2_1p2_2} (d)], which suggest the occupation of higher-lying excited states as well, with a small non-vanishing population up to the $18^{\textrm{th}}$ excited state.
+At other time instants [Fig. \ref{Fig:Effective_pot} (c)], the depth of the central well of $V_{\textrm{eff}}(x;t)$ changes slightly with time and the outer wells are displaced, accounting thus for the oscillations of the outer density branches shown in Fig. \ref{Fig:Dens_0p2_1p2_2} (d).
 Apart from the aforementioned undulations during the time-evolution, the effective potential changes also with respect to the driving frequency $\Omega$, since the density profile of the medium is accordingly modified.
-For instance, the central potential dip is absent in the case of $\Omega=0.05$ [inset (a) of Fig. \ref{Fig:Effective_pot}] and the effective potential displays a double-well structure accounting for the impurities density peaks [Fig. \ref{Fig:Snapshots} (f)].
+For instance, the central potential dip is absent in the case of $\Omega=0.05$ [Fig. \ref{Fig:Effective_pot} (b)] and the effective potential displays a double-well structure accounting for the impurities density peaks [Fig. \ref{Fig:Dens_0p2_1p2} (d)].
 For $\Omega=0.5$, the central density dip of $\rho^{(1),A}$ forms, which mainly attracts the impurity atoms since its depth is larger than the one of the outer wells.